xy-liao/jp2forge_web/README.md

 | A4 Color TIFF | 70 MB | 30 MB (2.3:1) | 7 MB (10:1) | 2.5 MB (28:1) | 8.75 MB (8:1) |
 | A3 Grayscale TIFF | 40 MB | 15 MB (2.7:1) | 4 MB (10:1) | 1.5 MB (27:1) | 6.7 MB (6:1) |

+**Important Note About BnF Mode**: The "BnF Mode" column shows results when using the Bibliothèque nationale de France (BnF) compliant settings.
+This mode applies specific standardized compression ratios required by the BnF for digital preservation:
+- 8:1 compression ratio for color documents (fixed, not adjustable)
+- 6:1 compression ratio for grayscale documents (fixed, not adjustable)

+These standardized ratios ensure that cultural heritage materials meet the BnF's specific requirements for digital archives.
+Unlike other modes where compression can be adjusted, BnF mode uses these preset ratios to guarantee compliance with their preservation standards.

 #### Quality Metrics Explained

 The application provides two key metrics to assess the quality of converted images: